Four Hydro One employees killed in helicopter crash in eastern Ontario

-Four Hydro One employees were killed Thursday when the helicopter they were travelling in crashed in a field in eastern Ontario, police and the utility reported.
+"We will document the scene, photograph the scene, gather as much information at the scene as we can," Transportation Safety Board investigator Peter Rowntree said as Ontario Provincial Police cordoned off the crash site for the night.

-No one survived the crash that occurred just before noon outside Tweed, north of Kingston, provincial police said.
+"At some point the wreckage will be removed to another facility so we can examine it in a warmer climate."

-Kim Clayton, who lives near the crash site, said hydro crews had been working for weeks on the power lines strung on the towers that cross the property, and she was used to hearing them fly back and forth.
+Crews had been ferried by helicopter in and out of the area for weeks as they worked on hydro lines strung on the towers that cross the property, said Kim Clayton, who lives near the crash site and grew used to hearing choppers fly back and forth.

 Clayton said there was no indication of any trouble until a loud crash shook the house.
 She scrambled to a window, where she said she saw part of the chopper in the trees that surround an open field.
 Other hydro crew members were running around, yelling that a helicopter had crashed and to call 911, she said.